Caroline is the Skelton-Clark Postdoctoral Fellow in Canadian Affairs at Queen’s University.

 Other Articles

 Liam Midzain-Gobin, Caroline Dunton, and Robert Tay-Burroughs.
 “Provincial-Indigenous Relationships as Diplomatic Encounters?”
-Centre of Excellence on the Canadian Federation at the Institute for Research on Public Policy (peer-reviewed).
-July 2023.
+IRPP Insight 47.
+Centre of Excellence on the Canadian Federation (July 2023): 1-24.

 Anjali Dayal and Caroline Dunton.
 “The U.N.
 Security Council Was Designed for Deadlock — Can it Change?United States Institute of Peace.
 March 1, 2023.